-The lockdowns this year have been playing with our nerves but there have been some positive aspects to this situation.
-As a pastry lover I especially appreciated the lives with the famous chefs.
-Not only did they share recipes with us but they also made them live, which makes a big difference in the outcome you can get when doing them yourself.
-Seeing the steps, the gestures, the textures help a lot.
+The lockdowns this year have been playing with our nerves, but there have been some positive aspects to this situation.
+As a pastry lover, I especially appreciated the lives of famous chefs.
+Not only did they share recipes with us, but they also made them live, which makes a big difference in the outcome you can get when doing them yourself.
+Seeing the steps, the gestures, and the textures helps a lot.
 Even though I cook a lot, some recipes give me a hard time, and they’re not always the most complicated ones.
-If you follow me, you must have already seen some of the posts of my failures, I’m not hiding it, it happens to everyone.
+If you follow me, you must have already seen some posts about my failures; I’m not hiding it; it happens to everyone.
 And one of the recipes that gave me the most frustration was the Spritz [also called Viennese shortbread].
 But that was before the famous pastry chef, Pierre Hermé…

 About the Spritz

-I tried many recipes, from different chefs, but I simply couldn’t get a good result.
+I tried many recipes from different chefs, but I simply couldn’t get a good result.
 I usually ended up with a very dense paste, extremely difficult to pipe.
-I would spend hours on it and get weird shapes, and sore arms.
+I would spend hours on it and get weird shapes and sore arms.
 But I kept trying because I simply love those little cookies.
-So when I saw that Pierre Hermé was going to do a live on instagram, I can’t tell you how excited I was… After having carefully listened to all the advices, I tried it out and this time everything went perfectly well, the dough is easy to handle and my shortbread finally looked good.
+So when I saw that Pierre Hermé was going to do life on Instagram, I can’t tell you how excited I was… After carefully listening to all the advice, I tried it out, and this time everything went perfectly well, the dough is easy to handle, and my shortbread finally looked good.

-Here are the chef’s advices that made the difference :
+Here is the chef’s advice that made the difference :

-1/ most important of all : the butter must be at room temperature, soft.
+1/Most importantly, the butter must be at room temperature and soft.
 There is a reason we call it “beurre pommade” in french [literally, butter ointment], the butter must have the texture of an ointment, super soft.
 This is the key to success with this recipe.

 2/ it will be easier to manipulate the pastry bag if you don’t overfill it.
-Put only half of the preparation in it, then once empty put the other half.
-Pierre Hermé advises to use a scalloped tip D8, so that’s what I used, it works great !
+Put only half of the preparation in it, then once empty, put the other half.
+Pierre Hermé advises using a scalloped tip D8, which I used; it works great!

 Spritz (viennese whirls shortbreads) from Pierre Hermé